raul-izquierdo/english/sources/vocabulary/Processing Signals/Perceiving Things.md

 iluminado = floodlit `The room was floodlit for the event` - `The stage was floodlit for the performance`

-puedes echar un vistazo a
-    = can you take a look at `Can you take a look at this document?`

 ## Hearing